anishakd4/completeRustTutorial/README.md

 # completeRustTutorial

 ## Two ways to create a rust project
-- one is end user application
+- one is end user application. command is `cargo init`
-- second is library
+- second is library `cargo init --lib`

 ![rust_project_create](./rust_project_create.png)

+## println is a macro.
+It is not a function.

 ## Package mangement